Accelergy-Project/timeloop-accelergy-exercises/exercises/accelergy/02_primitive_architecture_energy/README.md

 - A flattened architecture (optional input).

-We have provided the `.yaml` file in the input folder.
+We have provided the `.yaml` files in the input folder.
 To run this exercise, type:

 ```
     accelergy input/*.yaml -o output/ --enable_flattened_arch 1